A Look at Each Vaccine: Smallpox Vaccine

 How long does immunity to smallpox last?

-The smallpox vaccine was discontinued for routine use in the United States in the early 1970s.
-So, most people in this country younger than 40 years of age have never been vaccinated against smallpox.
-But what about people older than 40?
-Does immunity to smallpox last 40 years or longer?
+The smallpox vaccine was discontinued for routine use in the United States in 1972.
+So, most people in this country younger than 50 years of age have never been vaccinated against smallpox.
+But what about people older than 50?
+Does immunity to smallpox last 50 years or longer?

 The best study to answer this question was performed in England in the early 1900s.
 An outbreak of smallpox affecting more than 1,000 people occurred in Liverpool between 1902 and 1903.
 People infected with smallpox were divided into two groups: those who got smallpox vaccine in infancy and those who did not.
 The fatality rate for 30- to 49-year-olds was 3.7 percent in the vaccinated group and 54 percent in the unvaccinated group.
-For those older than 50 years of age, the fatality rate was 5.5 percent in the vaccinated group and 50 percent in the unvaccinated group (Cohen, J. Smallpox vaccinations: how much protection remains?
-Science 2001;294:885).
+For those older than 50 years of age, the fatality rate was 5.5 percent in the vaccinated group and 50 percent in the unvaccinated group.

 Therefore, smallpox vaccine protected against disease caused by smallpox, even 50 years after vaccination.